Learn powerful up to date methods from the experts that will stop bed bugs in their tracks and get rid of them for good.

 There are natural ways to get rid of bed bugs without chemicals, however for the most part it requires the assistance of a licensed pest control company.
 These methods utilize specialized equipment and are not considered home remedies for bed bugs.

 Heat Treatment – Whole room heat treatments are a very effective natural bed bug treatment.
 A whole room bed bug heat treatment can be done by a Pest Management Professional in one day with specialized heaters.
-The room is monitored with temperature sensors then heated up to between 135°F (57.2°C) and 145°F (62.7 °C).
-If necessary, fans are strategically placed in the room to aide with the distribution of the heat.
-If done correctly, the slowly rising temperature lures the bed bugs from the nooks and crannies where they hide and instantly kills both the bed bugs and their eggs when the temperature reaches at 122°F (50°C).
+The room is monitored with temperature sensors and then heated up to between 135°F (57.2°C) and 145°F (62.7 °C).
+If necessary, fans are strategically placed in the room to aid with the distribution of the heat.
+If done correctly, the slowly rising temperature lures the bed bugs from the nooks and crannies where they hide and instantly kills both the bed bugs and their eggs when the temperature reaches 122°F (50°C).
 If the room or a particular hiding place does not reach the target temperature the heat treatment can fail.
-This natural method of killing bed bugs can take 6-8 hours for the service.
+This natural method of killing bed bugs can take 6-8 hours for service.
 A whole room heat treatment offers no residual protection.
 A bed bug heat treatment is most successful when used with other bed bug elimination procedures such as mattress and box spring encasements, active monitoring and trapping, vacuuming, and if circumstances allow a chemical treatment for a residual effect.
 Without a chemical residual barrier, your room is not protected from a reintroduction of bed bugs.